Special Surgery Announcement

 - Services Offered at the Time of the Spay/Neuter

 Pets must be at least 8 weeks old and weigh at least 2 lbs to be a spay/neuter surgery candidate.
 Rabies vaccines are also available to pets 4 months of age and older.
 Proof of rabies vaccination* is necessary to perform the spay/neuter surgery on any animal over 3.5months old; if your pet is not vaccinated, we will administer the rabies vaccine at an additional cost.
 ALL payments are due at time of drop-off.
-Your pet is required to be dropped off on the day of your appointment between 7.15am and 8.00am and will be ready to pick up the same day at 4.30pm.
+Your pet is required to be dropped off on the day of your appointment by 7.30am and will be ready to pick up the same day at 4.30pm.

 Millions of companion animals are euthanized every year across America because there are not enough loving homes for them.
 Spaying and neutering your pets helps ensure every dog and cat born has a home waiting for them.
 We thank you for considering getting your pet altered to help us fight this nationwide problem.